srpadala01/cloud-native-app/gitops/readme.md

 kubectl port-forward deploy/gateway 8080:8080 -n openfaas
 Browse to http://localhost:8080 and use the username/password as admin/FTA@CNCF0n@zure3
 ```

+Invoke the CICD pipeline by making a small edit to the read.me file in Github.
+Observe the deployment in Tekton Dashboard

+## Option 2

 Alternatively, use the instructions below